casperx/cpe223-final-simple-cpu/readme.md

 | JN          | 0110   | 00  | 00  | addr     | jump to addr if n = 1 |
 | JZ          | 1000   | 00  | 00  | addr     | jump to addr if z = 1 |
 | HALT        | 1111   | 00  | 00  | -        | stop execution        |

+# Acknowledgment

+All the constrains are based on Basys 3 Artix-7 FPGA Board, which you might have to adjust it if you use other FPGA board.

+This project is a part of CPE223 Digital Electronics and Logic Design.
+Department of Computer Engineering, King Mongkut's University of Technology Thonburi.